 As the old saying goes, judge a book by its cover, as long as you’re the kind of judge who assumes a dive bar is going to serve delicious and fresh seafood.
 It’s as simple as that really, because you would never expect Half Shell to serve quality King Crab legs based on looks alone.

 Half Shell is the kind of place you might expect to find on the East Coast.
 It’s that basic, no frills, dive bar approach to delivering fresh and fried fish that you typically see in a clam shack, and even without an ocean in sight, this is a seafood joint we think even New Englanders would be proud to call their own.

-Once you do make it in for a meal, don't feel compelled to order everything all at once.
-There's nothing wrong with starting slow on oysters or shrimp and just working your way through the menu until having to call it quits.
-It won't be cheap, but how cheap can good shellfish really be?
-At least you know there's no up-charge for stuffy service.
-And while it may be OK for Jameis to make a run for the door with some crab under his shirt, you most definitely are not a Heisman trophy winner and this isn't a Jewel - so bring cash because it's all they're accepting.
+Once you do make it in for a meal, don’t feel compelled to order everything all at once.
+There’s nothing wrong with starting slow on oysters or shrimp and just working your way through the menu until having to call it quits.
+It won’t be cheap, but how cheap can good shellfish really be?
+Just remember to bring cash because it’s all they’re accepting.

 Something about a little flame to these clams makes us prefer them to the uncooked ones.

 The go-to.
 Your choice of the cold appetizer or steamed dinner served with fries.
 Both are great, and we only prefer one over the other based on our mood.
 Served with butter and garlic sauce.

 Deep Fried Oysters

 The fresh Blue Point Oysters here never seem to do it for us, but the same cannot be said about the fried version, which are definitely done right.

 Steamed Dungeness Crab